Ringman3640/fribblequibble/README.md

 - styled-components

 ## Publishing
-FribbleQuibble was previously hosted on Netlify as a static site.
-However, due to the recent [news about potential immense charges on the free tier](https://news.ycombinator.com/item?id=39520776), I have removed the frontend site.

-I will likely rehost the site on Cloudflare Pages, but I am unsure when I will have time to do this.
+The FribbleQuibble frontend website is hosted through CloudFlare pages.
+Any changes to the 'main' branch will automatically initiate a build on CloudFlare that updates the production site.